michaeljolley/vscode-twitch-themer/README.md

 #### Send response to chat of current theme

-This will send a reply to chat from users account of what the current VS Code theme is set to.
+This will send the currently active theme to Twitch chat.

 ```
 !theme